 My tip - If you have time for only one, Myers Briggs is typically considered a reliable indicator of personality type.
 If you come out strongly analytic, then you are a shoe in for many SAS jobs that require analytical skills.
 I tossed in a couple of other tests that are more detailed analytical type tests.

 Have you taken the time to understand industry trends before trying to find a job using SAS?
 Research what areas of industry are hot and what companies are hiring.
-Here are some companies to research:
+Here are some websites to begin your research: